MRE-Code-Hub/extract_loggernet/readme.md

 pytest
 ```

-You could also write your own test files, following the same directory structure, and include them in the test_files directory.
+You could also write your own test files, following the same directory structure, and include them in the `test/test_files` directory.
 To add them to the pytest class, simply add another 'block' to the fixture of the `parameters` function in the test class.